nikitadevendran/todo-LGM/README.md

+# To-Do List - Let's Grow More Internship

-Simple To-Do List using JavaScript,HTML,CSS.
+Simple To-Do List using JavaScript,HTML, and CSS.